-Logitech mice are known for their durability, but it seems like even the best products have some flaws.
-Recently, users on Reddit have been reporting that their Logitech G703 and G903 mice are having a double-click problem.
-Some people have found a basic fix for this issue, which is to get the mouse replaced by the vendor.
+Logitech mice are known for their durability, but even the best products have some flaws.
+Recently, Reddit users have reported that their Logitech G703 and G903 mice are having a double-click problem.
+Some people have found an essential fix for this issue: getting the mouse replaced by the vendor.
 However, if that’s not possible, there are a few other things you can try.

 An unknown user has posted on Reddit “I bought a G703 recently and loved it but had the same issue as you (except it was the left click instead of middle mouse button) after about a month.
 I did some research and found that this is a common issue with this mouse and Logitech has not released a fix or statement yet.
 I hope they do soon because this mouse is great when it works.”

-So it seems not only Logitech G703 but also G903 has a double click problem, the basic fix would be to get it replaced by a vendor.
-If that’s not possible look at the following causes and solutions that might help get it fixed.
+So it seems not only Logitech G703 but also G903 has a double click problem; the basic fix would be to replace it with a vendor.
+If that’s not possible, look at the following causes and solutions that might help get it fixed.

 What can cause Logitech G703 Double Click issue

 These are the possible causes of the Logitech mouse double-clicking issue on your computer.
-Addressing these causes by providing solutions to the reason-centric factor can aid in the resolution of the problem.
+Addressing these causes by providing solutions to the reason-centric factor can aid in resolving the problem.

 1. Loose Or Damaged Mouse Spring

 The mouse spring is the primary mechanism that controls mouse clicks.
-When it becomes damaged, dislodged, or loose, you are likely to experience the double click problem.
+When it becomes damaged, dislodged, or loose, you will likely experience the double click problem.
 When you shake the mouse, you may also hear slight rattling noises.

 2. Damages To The Mouse